I stumbled on a similar Keychain issue with error code

 UIPasteboard.
 This is way for “cross-app communication”.

-Then in 2011, Apple takeaway this pretty needless feature, and use the default team ID that is associated with an Apple team account.
+Then in 2011, Apple took away this pretty needless feature, and use the default team ID that is associated with an Apple team account.
 This is simpler.

 I have multiple prefixes